 I had challenged myself a couple of months back to develop a few easy recipes with King’s Hawaiian sweet rolls and slider buns.
 Below are some that I have already shared.
 I made these like my Hawaiian Rolls Sticky Buns.
 Click on the photo for the recipe.

-I used a 12-count package of Hawaiian rolls but you can really use any kind of premade, precooked roll.
+I used a 12-count package of Hawaiian rolls for these apple fritter cinnamon roll bake but you can really use any kind of premade, precooked roll.
 However, I like the King’s Hawaiian rolls best because they have a subtly sweet and light texture.